Dominic Smith Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 8.6 K/9, which ranks 17th in MLB.

-- The Reds' 4.95 team ERA ranks 27th across all MLB pitching staffs.
+- The Reds have a 4.94 team ERA that ranks 27th among all league pitching staffs.

-- Reds pitchers combine to give up 115 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- Kennedy starts for the first time this season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.